-To avoid the possibility that the drain tube is self-cut in the bending, to eliminate the likelihood of defects in assembly, and, considering long term prospects, to optimize the design for volume production, EnCata’s engineers placed the electrode in the center of the tube wall.
+To avoid the possibility that the drain tube is self-cut while bending, eliminate the likelihood of defects in assembly, and, optimize the design for volume production, EnCata’s engineers placed the electrode in the center of the tube wall.

-In order to place the core component containing the electrode in the tube wall precisely, our technologists suggested changing the initial design of tube shape.
-Initially, the product was proposed to go with 'Y-configuration', however, the final design is no longer circular but has an elliptical section of the tube base.
-The base moves to the circular sections of the two branches.
-Branches are parallel to the tube base.
+In order to precisely place the core component containing the electrode in the tube wall, our technologists suggested changing the initial design of the tube shape.
+Initially, the product was proposed to go with a 'Y-configuration', however, the final design is no longer circular but has an elliptical section of the tube base.
+The base moves to the circular sections of the two branches and branches are parallel to the tube base.
 Such design allowed:

 To simplify filament tension.
 This is because the melt moves along the filament and hardly shifts it;

-To reduce injury from drain tube extraction while surgery is performing.
+Reduced injury from drain tube extraction while surgery is performed.
 This is because the cross-section area is unchanged over the entire length.

 When the product was ready for manufacturing, we engineered a custom press mold with a unique electrode tension system integrated into it.

 That solved the problem with the precise placement of electrodes in the tube wall.
 As the copper base makes it impossible to stretch the electrode with more than 5 kg effort, while the normal injection pressure produces a flow of more than 5 kg, we figured out such a working thermoplastics mode at which force is not more than 5 kg.

 EnCata satisfied the Client’s requirements through an improved design, the manufacture of a prototype, and the production of the first batch of devices.
 We provided the client with custom tooling for self-prototyping along with all the design documentation for further volume production.

 experiments were run to get the right electrode placement.